VG2992-Innov8/MatchM8/ui/README.md

 Email receipts
 Sent once when a player completes all picks for the week.

-DRY_RUN mode logs JSON to outbox/sent/.
+With MAIL_DRY_RUN=true, preview JSONs go to /outbox/sent/.

 yaml
 Copy